WD-Leong/NLP-Seq-CNN/README.md

 ```
 Overall, it was observed that the Sequence-CNN model is able to model much longer sequences, but its performance would not be as good as the GPT model if the hidden size of both models were the same.

-## Sequence CNN Models with Attention
+## Dilated CNN Models with Attention

 An extention to the Sequence CNN model is explored to incorporate attention.
 In this case, it is first observed that the different layers correspond to sequence outputs whose receptive fields are of different lengths.
 Hence, inspired by the [Compressive Transformer](https://arxiv.org/abs/1911.05507), the attention mechanism is done across the outputs of the different stacks/layers, allowing the model to combine outputs across different receptive fields.
 As the total number of stacks/layers is generally much lower than the sequence length, this operation is gentler on the hardware memory while maintaining an acceptable degree of performance.